El Sereno, Los Angeles: Religion

 A Presbyterian church was erected in 1908 on a lot donated by the Baird Park Trust Company.
 Episcopal services were held at the Bairdstown Hall after 1911.
-A Catholic Chapel was established in El Sereno in 1921.
+A Catholic chapel was established in El Sereno in 1921.
 By 1926, the parish had grown large enough to establish a small frame church at 3728 Rosemead Avenue.
 A new Presbyterian church was built in 1923 at Portola Avenue and Navarro Street.
 One of the two lots upon which the church was built was donated by the Janss Company; the other was purchased.
 The architect for this Mission Revival-style church was Henry Pierce.
 In 1928, the El Sereno Evangelical Lutheran Church, designed by architect Walter Hagedohm, was dedicated.
 Services, previously held at the Cameo Theatre, were moved to the new building at the comer of Eastern Avenue and Twining Street.

 The Iglesia Bautista Mexicana de Rose Hills (Rose Hills Mexican Baptist Church) was established in 1925.
 Its building on the corner of Victorine and Boundary Streets was dedicated on April 24, 1926.
 On August 10, 1954, the church changed its name to Iglesia Bautista Emmanuel (Emmanuel Baptist Church) and relocated to Huntington Drive South.

-A new All Saints Catholic Church, completed in 1931, was a major undertaking for EI Sereno's Catholic residents.
-This large Mission-style church required large donations from its parishioners, as Catholics were a very small minority in the community.
+A new All Saints Catholic Church, completed in 1931, was a major undertaking for El Sereno's Catholic residents.
+This large Mission-style church required large donations from its parishioners as Catholics were a very small minority in the community.
 The majority of El Sereno's residents were Protestants from Northern European backgrounds.
-The Sierra Vista Community Church on Maycrest Avenue was the only local church not located in central EI Sereno.
+The Sierra Vista Community Church on Maycrest Avenue was the only local church not located in central El Sereno.